THE NZ WRITERS COLLEGE

 - Entrants must submit a story of maximum word count: 2000 words.
 Any entries exceeding the word count by 50 words will not be considered.

-- Writers can interpret and represent the theme in any way they choose.
-Each story must include the phrase ‘What we took for granted’ somewhere in the story.
+- The 2021 theme is ‘Time after time’.
+Writers can interpret and represent the theme in any way they choose.
+Each story must include the phrase ‘Time after time’ somewhere in the story.
 Writers must produce their own title.

 - Only one story per entrant is allowed.